The Chase (American game show): The Final Chase

 The team randomly chooses one of two question sets for themselves, with the other set put aside for the chaser, and have two minutes to give as many correct answers as possible.
 Contestants must respond as soon as they are called on and must ring in before they can either respond or pass a question.
 Any answer given by a contestant who has not rung in is considered incorrect.
 Ringing in is not required if only one contestant is playing the Final Chase.
 Every correct answer moves the team one step ahead on the game board and they are given a head start of one step per team member participating in the round.
 Team members may not discuss or confer on any questions during this portion.
 If all three team members lose their respective individual chases, they choose one member to play the Final Chase alone (on behalf of the whole team, with a one-step head start).
 On the first season of the ABC version, this player did not receive a head start.

 After the contestants have completed their Final Chase, the chaser then has two minutes to catch the team by answering questions from the unused set in the same manner.
-If he passes or misses a question, the clock briefly stops and the team is given a chance to discuss it and offer an answer.
-A correct response pushes the chaser back one step, or moves the team ahead by one if he is still at the starting line.
+If the chaser passes or misses a question, the clock briefly stops and the team is given a chance to discuss it and offer an answer.
+A correct response pushes the chaser back one step, or moves the team ahead by one if the chaser is still at the starting line.
 If the chaser fails to catch the team before time runs out, the participating members receive equal shares of the bank; otherwise, they leave with nothing.
 During celebrity episodes, if the chaser catches the team before time runs out, all three members receive $5,000 each.